 When you have a chronic cancer, the focus is on keeping it under control, not to cure the cancer.
 This means keeping the tumor from getting larger or spreading to other areas.
 Treatment for chronic cancer can also help manage symptoms.

 When cancer is not growing, it is called being in remission or having stable disease.
 Your health care provider will keep a close watch on the cancer to look for any growth.
 You may need ongoing treatment to help keep the cancer under control.
 This is called maintenance treatment.

 If your cancer starts to grow or spread, you may need a different treatment to try to make it shrink or stop growing.
 Your cancer may go through several rounds of growing and shrinking.
 Or your cancer may not grow at all for many years.

 Since each person and each cancer is different, your provider may not be able to tell you exactly how long your cancer can be controlled.

 Treatment for Chronic Cancer

-Chemotherapy (chemo) or biologic therapy may be used for chronic cancers.
-There are many types of drugs from which to chose.
+Chemotherapy (chemo) or immunotherapy may be used for chronic cancers.
+There are many types of drugs from which to choose.
 If one kind does not work, or stops working, your provider may suggest using another one.